 This morning, I was reading the Active learner blog post about “Café y conversación” and it inspired me to share about an authentic conversation I had last week with my French students.
+As mentioned in the post: “When we have authentic conversation about topics that students want to talk about,

 Results for tag: IGCSE